Jundertag/Stealth_Service/README.md

 ## Extra Notes

-For technical details, refer to the latest release in the tags section by clicking on "tags" on the right hand side of github
+For technical details, refer to the latest release in the tags section by clicking on "tags" on the right hand side of github.